BTH-ET1446-TheOctopus/P2P-File-Sharing/README.md

-NOTE if the server can't come up you need to close the existing connection or change port.
+NOTE : If the server can't come up you need to close the existing connection or change port.
-A program that can be used is TCPView but it is only for windows.
+A program that can be used is TCPView but it is only for Windows.

 Create folder tmp in order to have a folder that will not be included in git repository.
 If one wants another folder name, please add the folder name to git ignore.

 # Should be in wiki
 ## General info Junit
-The bootstrap and client can be built whit mvn -package
+The bootstrap and client can be built with mvn -package

-If a junit test is created which fails,then maven wont build the project and you will see what junit tests are failing.
+If a junit test is created which fails,then maven will not build the project and you will see what junit tests are failing.
 The junit tests should be added in src/test/java/test

 If you want to create a new junit test class add it to the package mention above and name it Test* otherwise you will get into trouble and have a hard time to find the error.